GKMAURYA59/myproject/README.md

 # myproject
-I am uploading this simple project for begineers named as ONLINE BOOK STORE
+I am uploading this simple project for beginners named as ONLINE BOOK STORE